Ukcoop/VBEA/README.md

-# the Vector Based Encryption Algorithem
+# the Vector Based Encryption Algorithm

 This is an implementation of a quantum-resistant encryption algorithm developed from a NIST competition and implemented by Alexander L Cooper (the owner of this github account).